 Civil society organisations, including migrants’ associations, are crucial partners for effective regularisations, and should be involved as such from the outset, in the design, implementation and evaluation of measures.
 This helps make sure regularisation schemes are effective, feasible and adapted to the local context.

 3. The procedure is accessible.

 Procedures need to be accessible and not too bureaucratic, burdensome or expensive.
 Administrative fees, for instance, are an important barrier because most undocumented people live in poverty.
 The proof and documentation required should also be reasonable considering the living experience of undocumented people.

 4. Decisions are based on clear, objective criteria.

 Eligibility criteria should be clear, not arbitrary or too onerous to prove.
 A number of years of residence should be sufficient grounds to regularise people, at least in cases of children and young people.

-Decisions should be made on the basis of clear, objective criteria.
+Decisions should be made on the basis of these clear, objective criteria.

 5. Decisions are made independently and impartially.

 Decisions should be taken in an independent and impartial way, and be informed by experts relevant to the criteria to be assessed.

 For instance, doctors with the relevant specialisation should be involved in decisions on regularisation claims based on medical grounds, while country of origin experts should be involved in the assessment of whether the person runs the risk of human rights violations in the country of return.
 Child protection specialists and psychologists should be involved in decisions concerning children.